pgib/jekyll-attendease/README.md

 Key                         | Default            | Description
 --------------------------- | ------------------ | -----------
-access_token                | none               | Your top-secret API access token
-cache_expiry                | 3600               | The number of seconds until we regerenate the data from the api.
+base_layout                 | layout             | When generating pages this will be the base layout for your html base_email_layout           | email              | When generating an email template this will be the base layout for your html access_token                | none               | Your top-secret API access token cache_expiry                | 3600               | The number of seconds until we regerenate the data from the api.
 Otherwise data will be cached for speed. generate_schedule_pages     | false              | Set to true if you want to generate static schedule pages.